Believing in accessibility for all

 • any comments which may be regarded as a hate crime.

-3.5 We may decide that comments aimed not at us but at third parties are unacceptable because of the effect that listening or reading them may have on our staff.
-Examples include rudeness, offensive comments, derogatory remarks, making inflammatory statements, or raising unsubstantiated allegations made towards these third parties.
+• comments aimed at third parties due to the effect listening or reading may have on our staff e.g. rudeness, offensive comments, derogatory remarks, making inflammatory statements, or raising unsubstantiated allegations made towards these third parties.

 4.0 Harassment